Ahoy, glad you made it here!

 I’m Stefan Exner (hence the domain name), currently working as Digital Solution Architect and living in Hamburg, Germany.

-Apart from development, I love making music (Piano, Guitar, Violin, Singing), audio books (“Hörspiele”) and occasionally doing stupid voices (which lead to a role on “Die drei Fragezeichen” - a dream come true for me).
+Apart from work, I love making music (Piano, Guitar, Violin, Singing), audio books (“Hörspiele”) and occasionally doing stupid voices (which lead to a role on “Die drei Fragezeichen” - a dream come true for me).
 Oh, and I started with Postcrossing again after a few years of hiatus to see a bit more of the world in times of Covid.

 Digital Solution Architect / Fullstack Developer